empathyco/x/packages/x-adapter/README.md

 ## Configuration & Usage

-The `adapter` is a function that triggers a request with the given data (a search request and an options object to make the request with).
-It returns a response promise that you will use to curate the data you need.
-You will only need to call this function to get you request made, as you would do with any `HTTP` client.
+An `EndpointAdapter` is an asynchronous function that performs a request with the given data, and returns a response promise with the requested data.
+Internally, it usually has to transform the request data so the API can understand it, and the response data so your app understands it as well.

 ```ts
 async searchOnClick() {